dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/search.md

 The ASP.NET Core runtime uses [model binding](xref:mvc/models/model-binding) to set the value of the `SearchString` property from the query string (`?searchString=Ghost`) or route data (`https://localhost:5001/Movies/Ghost`).
 Model binding is not case sensitive.

-However, you can't expect users to modify the URL to search for a movie.
+However, users can't be expected to modify the URL to search for a movie.
 In this step, UI is added to filter movies.
 If you added the route constraint `"{searchString?}"`, remove it.

 Open the *Pages/Movies/Index.cshtml* file, and add the `<form>` markup highlighted in the following code: